Saint Thomas Church (Manhattan): Choir of Men and Boys

 Music is an important component of worship and liturgy at Saint Thomas Church.
 It follows in the Anglican tradition of the all-male choral ensemble.
+The boy choristers reside at Saint Thomas Choir School.

 The choir's primary function is to provide music for five services each week, as well as an annual concert series sponsored by the church.
-In addition, the choir has toured throughout the United States and Europe, with performances at Westminster Abbey, St. Paul's Cathedral, London, King's College, Cambridge, and the Aldeburgh Festival.
-In 2004, the choir toured Italy and received a papal audience at the Vatican.

-In 2005, the choir toured in the southern United States, with a benefit concert in New Orleans.
-Upon returning to New York, they performed in Saint Matthew Passion at Carnegie Hall.
-Other appearances have included performances at Lincoln Center with the New York Philharmonic, the Cleveland Orchestra, and alongside artists such as Jessye Norman and Plácido Domingo.
-In addition, the choir gave the world-premiere performance of Andrew Lloyd Webber's Requiem, which was subsequently televised internationally by the BBC.
-The choir was also featured in a recording of Carly Simon's "Let the River Run".
+In addition, the choir has toured throughout North America and Europe, performing at venues such as the Lincoln Center, Westminster Abbey, and the Vatican.
+They have sung alongside artists such as Jessye Norman and Plácido Domingo, and gave the world-premiere performance of Andrew Lloyd Webber's Requiem, which was televised internationally by the BBC.
+The choir was featured in a recording of Carly Simon's "Let the River Run", and has released a number of its own CDs.

-The boy choristers reside at Saint Thomas Choir School, founded in 1919 and the only church-affiliated boarding choir school in the United States.
-In 2007, there were three tours to Mexico City, Baton Rouge along with other domestic cities, and a tour to the United Kingdom in the early summer.

-The choir typically records and releases one CD a year.
+Choral services are occasionally recorded for broadcast on the radio, most recently in November 2024 when Evensong and Matins were recorded for BBC Radio 3 and BBC Radio 4, respectively.

+In January 2025 plans were announced to expand the church's musical program with the formation of a girls' choir and a choir of men and women.